Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Like personal auto policies, business auto insurance provides a wide range of coverage to protect you and your vehicle after an accident:
+Like personal auto policies, business auto insurance provides a wide range of coverage options to protect you and your vehicle after an accident.

 - Bodily injury liability.
-Pay costs that result from injuries you cause to another person, including medical aid, legal help, health care, funerals and pain and suffering.
+Pays costs that result from injuries you cause to another person.
 Bodily injury liability coverage doesn’t pay for your own medical costs.
-For that, you’ll use your own health insurance, medical payments coverage or personal injury protection.

 - Property damage liability.
-Helps you pay costs that result from damages you cause to someone else’s property, including vehicle repairs, repairs to buildings or other property, lost income from business closures and legal fees from property damage claims.
+Covers costs that result from damages you cause to someone else’s property.
 Property damage liability doesn’t pay for your own car repair costs.
-For that, you’ll need collision coverage.

 - Combined single limit (CSL).
 Provides the same amount of coverage per incident, regardless of whether for bodily injury, property coverage or multiple people.

 - Medical payments.
-Helps with the medical costs resulting from a car accident — no matter who’s at fault.
-It covers you and your passengers for such expenses as ambulance fees, surgery, funerals, dental care, prosthetic limbs and hospital visits.
+Helps with the medical costs of you and your passengers resulting from a car accident — no matter who’s at fault.

 - Personal injury protection (PIP).
-If you’re involved in a car accident, PIP pays for the medical services you may need afterward, including ambulance rides, nursing care, prosthetics, lost income, child care and funeral services.
+If you’re involved in a car accident, PIP pays for the medical services you may need afterward.
 PIP applies no matter who’s at fault in an accident.

 - Uninsured motorist.
-If another driver doesn’t have insurance, you won’t have to work with them to receive compensation.
-Instead, your own insurance will cover your expenses.
-You can choose from bodily injury (UMBI) or property damage (UMPD) coverage.
+If another driver doesn’t have insurance, your own insurance will cover your expenses.
+You can choose from bodily injury or property damage coverage.